gvwilson/thirdbit/src/fiction/darker-web/index.md

-The younger man stops himself from mimicking his opponent's body language (another trick learned from the leadership retreat) but is unable to prevent himself from feeling that he has somehow been called onto the carpet.
+The younger man stops himself from mimicking his opponent's body language (another trick learned from the leadership retreat) but is unable to avoid feeling that he has somehow been called onto the carpet.
 "It isn't foolishness, Wingate.
 You've seen the report from Finance.
-The Pabodie Foundation has signalled that they can't make another donation, and those new colleagues of yours aren't bringing in enough grants to cover their own costs, much less our baseline."
+The Pabodie Foundation has signalled that they can't make another donation, and those new colleagues of yours aren't bringing in enough to cover their own costs, much less our overheads."

 Wingate Peaslee snorts.
 His hair has long since surrendered to time,